etianen/django-reversion/docs/admin.rst

         pass

-If you're using an existing third party app, then you can add patch django-reversion into its admin class by using the ``reversion.helpers.patch_admin()`` method.
+If you're using an existing third party app, you can add patch django-reversion into its admin class by using the ``reversion.helpers.patch_admin()`` method.
 For example, to add version control to the built-in User model:

 ::